Henkjan1110/intro-programming-website/data/week6/1-objects-within-objects.md

 List<Item> items = new ArrayList<>();
 ```

 The class `Suitcase` should ensure that the total weight of the items within it does not exceed the maximum weight limit.
-If that limit would be exceeded as a result of the item to be added, the method `addItem` should not add the new item to the suitcase.
+If that limit is exceeded as a result of the item to be added, the method `addItem` should not add the new item to the suitcase.

 The following is an example use case of the class: